Welcome to Year Six

 Homework will be set weekly - English, Maths and spellings with occasional topic work.
 Children should look at their homework over the weekend (even if it is not completed then) as we would like to help any children who feel they need a little more guidance or support.
 If children do need help, asking on a Monday or a Tuesday would be ideal because homework is due in on a Wednesday and will often be marked together as a learning activity.

-Mrs Fenney's maths group - BODMAS / place value
+Mrs Fenney's maths group - Introduction to basic algebra

-Spellings - Children should complete the relevant week's spellings and bring in their spelling books on a Friday morning.
+Spellings - Children should complete the relevant week's spellings and bring in their spelling sheets on the day of their spelling tests.

 Reading - Children should read for a minimum of 20 minutes each day and complete their assigned reading tasks.